fuxingloh/vue-horizontal/docs/content/en/features.md

 ### @scroll

-> @scroll-debounce is called when mounted.
+> For convenience, @scroll-debounce is called when mounted.

 ```vue[EventScroll.vue] import=features/features-event-scroll.vue
 ```